Hey guys, meet Steve, my dividend employee.

 I didn’t have to do any work either – Steve did everything automatically and the years passed and the stock market began growing again.

-It was 73 cents at first but now it was $100 every quarter and that total got bigger each time he visited.
+It was 73 cents at first but then it became $100 every quarter and that total got bigger each time he visited.

 “Thanks Steve,” I said whenever he came around and this time he was actually getting me full shares of ETFs or stocks instead of tiny fractions.